-- The tasks and manoeuvres required by a current edition of the Flight Test Guide – Instrument Rating – Aeroplane (TP9939) or the Flight Test Guide – Instrument Rating – Helicopter (TP15099) will be evaluated at the conclusion of the IPC by using the 4-Point Marking Scale.
+- The sequences, manoeuvres and performance criteria required by a current edition of the Flight Test Guide – Instrument Rating – Aeroplane (TP9939) or the Flight Test Guide – Instrument Rating – Helicopter (TP15099) will be evaluated at the conclusion of the IPC by using the 4-Point Marking Scale.

 - The candidate must not have demonstrated any critical errors or deviations (a mark of “1”) during the evaluation.
-For any tasks or manoeuvres where a critical error is demonstrated a copy of the failed flight test report will be given to the candidate.
+For any tasks or manoeuvres where a critical error is demonstrated, the check is deemed to have been failed and a copy of the failed flight test report will be given to the candidate.

-In the case of a successful IPC, the examiner who conducted will enter either the following statement in the candidate’s log book:
+In the case of a successful IPC, the examiner who conducted the IPC will enter either the following statement in the candidate’s log book:

 “This is to certify that an IPC had been successfully completed on (insert date) by” (include the name, signature and licence number of the person conducting the IPC)”

-an entry on a Competencies Record page of the candidate’s Canadian Aviation Document booklet stating the end date of the recency period for the IPC along with the name, signature and licence number of the examiner.
+An entry on the Competencies Record page of the candidate’s Canadian Aviation Document booklet stating the date the IPC was completed along with the name and licence number of the examiner.
 For example:

 - The tombstone information, evaluation marks and remarks, for IPCs conducted by PEs and ACPs, will be recorded on a Flight Test Report – Instrument Rating (Form 26-0526) with a note to indicate that the event was an IPC and the date of the end of the recency period for the IPC.

-- Once completed, a copy of the Report will be given to the IPC candidate.
+- Once completed, a copy of the Flight Test Report will be given to the IPC candidate.

 - The examiner will retain the original until the next PE or ACP monitoring event.

 - Reports will be treated as confidential information in accordance with the Privacy Act.